 However, while the whole world was staying on their laurels, private equity in Mexico has grown tremendously since 2000.
-Since 2000, the whopping US $14.9 billion have been committed to private equity investments.
+Since 2000, the whopping US $14.9 billion has been committed to private equity investments.

 What’s more surprising is the fact that Mexico has actually grown more after the 2008 economic crisis while the other countries wane away their opportunities to capture growth.
 Since 2008, Mexico’s annual rate of fundraising has grown to the US $2.9 billion, almost six times what previously was.

 And if we look at the stats of 2012, we will see that the active partners in the market have also doubled during these years (from 2008 to 2012).
 And if we compare the fundraising growth, compounded annually, we would see that in Mexico, PE fundraising has grown 56%, while in Asia, it was just 4%, and in the rest of the world, it was merely 2%.

 There are few reasons for which Mexico has grown multifold in the last few years –

 - Structural advantages: In the next 15 years, it is expected that the Mexican labor force will grow to 15 million.
-And that steady growth in labor force has offered couple of structural advantages to Mexico.
+And that steady growth in the labor force has offered a couple of structural advantages to Mexico.
 First of all, the labor force is skilled and is available at low-cost emoluments.
-Second, the managers in Mexican country has a kind of affinity towards West which help them grow way beyond their counterparts in other countries.
+Second, the managers in Mexican country has a kind of affinity towards West which helps them grow way beyond their counterparts in other countries.

 Services Offered by Private Equity Firms in Mexico

 - Mexico’s growing economy: As already mentioned in the overview, there is a huge untapped market in Mexico which investors can take advantage of.
 And big, small PE firms in Mexico are tapping into the growing emerging PE market by investing in SMEs.

 - Investments in niche areas of the market: Not all sectors of the Mexican PE market are attractive to the investors.
 But few niche markets are.
 For example, middle and small markets have been the focus of private equity in Mexico.